PULPIT TODAY SERMONS

 That’s an impressive warrior!
 But despite that imposing description of Goliath, David defeated him!
 Here’s what you need to know about David’s triumph over Goliath: This nine-foot giant wasn’t defeated when the stone sank into his forehead.
 No!
 Goliath lost this match before David ever retrieved one stone from the brook.
 Goliath met his defeat the moment David recognized and believed the Covenant of Deliverance from the Word of God.
 You see, faith has knowledge!
 It isn’t blind or ignorant!
 Hebrews 11 says: “By faith we understand. . . .”
 That means faith “knows.”
 No believer launches out in faith without the knowledge that God will uphold His promises.
 You may not know how God will accomplish His plan, but you know His Word won’t return void.

 Think about this: The Israelite army that wouldn’t move against Goliath and his forces had plenty of faith.
-Their faith was simply misdirected!
+The problem was, their faith was misdirected!
 Israel’s faith focused on Goliath and believed he was invincible!
 Consequently, they were paralyzed with fear every time Goliath blustered against them.
 That’s what misappropriated faith does.
 It paralyzes your march against the enemy.
 And that’s why you have to keep faith properly focused.

-(Transition) Recognize your authority, believe God and march toward your stronghold.
-“Faith without works is dead.”
-And the next step necessary for breaking Satan’s stronghold is to demonstrate God’s power.
+(Transition) The Bible calls Christians to recognize our authority, believe God, and march toward the stronghold.
+You see, ”faith without works is dead,” and that’s the next step necessary for breaking Satan’s stronghold.
+God wants you to let him demonstrate His power.

 There are times when we have to act on what we believe.
 It took more than David’s heartfelt faith to whip Goliath.
 It took a demonstration of what he believed.
 He combined action with faith.
 And that’s exactly what 1 Samuel 17:40 says happened: “he took his staff in his hand, chose five smooth stones from the stream, put them in the pouch of his shepherd’s bag and, with his sling in his hand, approached the Philistine.”